Ian-Blanshard/MP4-Coffee-Shop/README.md

 #### Toasts

-Toasts are used across the site to ensure users are aware that actions they have taken have been succesful, user feedback is essential to the functioning of the site.
+Toasts are used across the site to ensure users are aware that actions they have taken have been successful, user feedback is essential to the functioning of the site.
 Below are a small example of some of them

 ![toast](/static/images/toast.jpg)